mcneel/developer.rhino3d.com/content/en/guides/rhinoscript/primer-101/7-geometry/index.md

 ## Last Step

-Congratulations, you have made it through the Python 101 Primer.
+Congratulations, you have made it through the [RhinoScript 101 Primer](/guides/rhinoscript/primer-101).